+EN32

-EN32 - Percentage of new suppliers that were screened using environmental criteria
+Percentage of new suppliers that were screened using environmental criteria

-The business areas and group functions have different systems in place - based on different needs - to comply with corporate requirement on supplier assessments, and the assessment results are hence not yet consolidated or followed-up at Group level, and it is, therefore, not possible to provide an adequate response for this indicator.
-Boliden is currently not able to fully report on this indicator.
-In 2015 Boliden will analyze the need to modify the reporting routines to comply with G4.
+Boliden is currently not able to report fully for this indicator.
+The business areas and group functions have different systems in place - based on different needs - to comply with the corporate requirements for supplier assessments, and the assessment results are hence not yet consolidated or followed-up at Group level.